Famous Philosophers: What Did Plato Believe?

 - Plato believed in this and believed that it is only through thought and rational thinking that a person can deduce the forms and acquire genuine knowledge.

-- The world we live in is constantly changing and so any knowledge we think we have is merely opinion and is subject to change.
+- Since the world we live in is constantly changing, Plato concludes that any knowledge we think we have is merely opinion and is subject to change.

-- It is because of his theory of forms that Plato believed that philosophers should rule the world, since they are the ones who seek out true knowledge and not just imitations of it.
+- It is because of his theory of forms that Plato believed that philosophers should rule the world - they are the only ones who seek out true knowledge and not just imitations of it, and so are the only ones fit to rule based on knowledge.

 - Plato was one of the first consequentialists - he believed that it is the end result that matters, not how you get there.